-Through our partnership with Countrywide South East LLP we can provide our clients with bespoke estate planning services.
+Through our partnership with Countrywide South East we can provide our clients with bespoke estate planning services.
 Countrywide offers specialists in all areas of estate planning, including wills, protecting wealth using trusts, inheritance tax planning and lasting powers of attorney.

 The vast majority of people put off making a Will for a variety of reasons, either believing that the people they would wish to inherit will automatically do so, or because they don't think it is relevant to them at this particular time.